Six ways ICC made a difference in 2013

 Over time, ICC has developed a large array of voluntary rules, guidelines, and codes that facilitate cross-border transactions and help spread best practice among companies.

 Notable new additions in 2013 include the ICC Uniform Rules for Bank Payment Obligations, Forfaiting rules, the revised International Standard Banking Practice and the ICC Ethics and Compliance Training Handbook.
-Discover them in our ICC Store.
+Discover them on our ICC Knowledge 2 GO.

 6. World Chambers Congress